How to comment on a Markdown file the LLM will actually read

 ---

 The full walkthrough — why this works, the manual recipe you can do in any plain-text editor, and the mechanism for anyone who wants to understand why structured input beats prose — is in the guide.
-The browser tool that automates the highlighting and the export is right here.
+PassbackAI, the review-and-passback tool for AI drafts, automates the highlighting and the export.

 The footnote: HTML comments inside the file